What is a MOOC?

 The idea behind a MOOC is that it should be able to reach a large number of people (Massive), it should be accessible to anyone and potentially free of charge (Open), it should be delivered via the internet (Online), and it should allow learners to discover a new topic (Course).

-The reason the Connectivism course is considered to have kicked off the MOOC movement is because it was delivered to 25 tuition-paying students, plus more than 2200 online students who signed up for free.
+The reason the Connectivism course is considered to have kicked off the MOOC movement is that it was delivered to 25 tuition-paying students, plus more than 2200 online students who signed up for free.

 Since then, MOOCs have grown in popularity and evolved a lot in the process.
 Let’s take a look at the two main types you’re likely to stumble across.